 Besides (and second) because the test was administered typically around the tenth week there would next to no chance a baby would be inadvertently miscarried, as is the case with other screening measures that take place much later in the baby’s development.
-So, in a sense, this was a “pro-life” test.
+So, in a sense, it was argued, this was a “pro-life” test.

-The Society for the Protection of Unborn Children reported today about “Shocking new statistics” published in The Times under the headline “New test brings big fall in birth of Down’s babies: More women are opting for abortions after having DNA screening for the syndrome, raising alarm among campaigners.”
+The Society for the Protection of Unborn Children (SPUC) reported today about “Shocking new statistics” published in The Times newspaper under the headline “New test brings big fall in birth of Down’s babies: More women are opting for abortions after having DNA screening for the syndrome, raising alarm among campaigners.”

 Here are the Times’ lead paragraphs: